Table of Contents

 Device:/>time -set 2021-03-24 14:43:00

 Ethernet InterfacesNetwork connection to the firewall is via the various Ethernet interfaces provided by the 6000 Series.
-On first-time startup, cOS Stream scans for these interfaces and determines which are available and allocates their names.
+On first-time startup, cOS Stream scans for all Ethernet interfaces, determines which are available then allocates their names.

 All Ethernet interfaces are logically equal in cOS Stream and although their physical capabilities may be different, any interface can perform any logical function.
 One of the interfaces will be automatically assigned as the default management interface (this management interface can be changed later).